token2/fido2-manage.ps1/README.md

 4. Run `.\prepare.ps1`
 5. The exe files are ready to launch

+### One Step Compilation
-Alternatively, you can run the `compile.bat` batch file to get all exe files generated
+Alternatively, you can simply run the `compile.bat` batch file to get all exe files generated

 ### Usage